-- If your questionnaire does not yet contain any questions, click Add questions.
+- If your questionnaire does not yet contain any questions, click the Add questions button.

-If you have already added questions, click the gear wheel and select Questions.
+If you have already added questions, click the Questions tab in the options along the top.

 - On the Questions tab.
 The list of questions will appear.

-- Select a question type from the drop-down menu (set by default to Check Boxes) and click Add selected question type.
+- Select one of the 11 different question types from the drop-down menu (set by default to Check Boxes) and click Add selected question type.

 Note: To edit an existing question, click the Edit icon () in the list above the question's name.
 See documentation about the available questionnaire question types.